gomorpheus/morpheus-apidoc/source/includes/_apps.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name  | null | A name for the app description     | null | Optional description field
+instanceId  | null | The ID of the instance being added tierName     | null | The Name of the Tier

 ## Remove Instance from App